-4) Processing Time: We measure the processing time of SCREENID on 5 phones.
-The total computation time is 0.857s.
-The feature extraction scheme takes 0.605s which accounts for most processing time.
-Currently we implement down-sampling CZT using OpenCV [4] which can be further optimized by using native DSP SDK [31].
+6) Processing Time: We measure the processing time of SCREENID on 5 phones (made in 2015 to 2019) and report the average processing time of each componet in Table.
+I. The total computation time is 0.857s.
+The feature extraction scheme takes 0.605s which accounts for 70.6% of the total processing time.
+Currently we implement down-sampling CZT using OpenCV [48] which can be further optimized by using native DSP SDK [49].
 We leave it in our future works.